neil-unomaha/CIF_CYBR_8950/Milestone 2.md

     * Ransomware attacks, phishing, breaches, etc. are increasing (Bissell, et. al, 2019)
     * Companies blocking IP addresses by using honeywords, fake passwords entered (K. Naik, V. Bhosale, and V. D. Shinde)
     * Other companies sharing intel reports for possible threats (J. Elmellas, “Knowledge is power: the evolution of threat intelligence”)
+    * Security intelligence and threat sharing has the highest cost savings.
+67% respondents use it, average 2.26 million savings (includes costs of tech) (Bissell, et al. 2020)
+    * Average cost of successful cyber attack is $1.1 million (Radware, 2018)
+    * Equifax hack as so far cost $439 million, and projected to exceed $600 million
   * Collective Intelligence
     * Describe the goals
       * Multiple organizations collecting and sharing information could benefit all members better than individually